Home

 Who benefits from a Nasal CPAP Mask?

-First of all, the nasal CPAP mask is good for sleep apnea patients with no experience with a CPAP machine.
+First of all, the nasal mask is good for sleep apnea patients with no experience with a CPAP machine.
 This device is also effective in most situations and are usually indicated if adenotonsillectomy or weight loss fail to treat sleep apnea.

 Here are the most common advantages of nasal CPAP: